 When To Do Static vs Dynamic Stretching

 There’s been some confusion in the fitness industry about whether you should stretch, and how you should stretch.
-In particular, the debate over static vs dynamic stretching has left many people confused about what they should be doing.
+In particular, the debate over static vs dynamic stretching has left many people confused about what stretches they should be doing and when.

 All of my BBG workouts have a warm-up with the option of choosing cardio plus dynamic movement.
 There’s also a cool down at the end of the workout with static stretches.